Shahab Zahedi

-Shahab Zahedi Tabar (شهاب زاهدی, born 18 August 1995) is an Iranian professional footballer who plays as a forward for J1 League club Avispa Fukuoka and also Iran national football team.
+Shahab Zahedi Tabar (شهاب زاهدی, born 18 August 1995) is an Iranian professional footballer who plays as a forward for Malaysia Super League club Johor Darul Ta'zim and also Iran national football team.

 Club career

 Youth teams

 Shahab Zahedi joined Persepolis Youth Academy in 2013 from Paykan before joining Moghavemat Tehran F.C.
 Academy on loan.
 He played for Persepolis in the AFC Vision Asia U-21 Tehran Premier League.

 Persepolis

 Following good performances with the U21 side, Zahedi was promoted to the Persepolis first team in October 2014 by Hamid Derakhshan.
 He made his debut for Persepolis in a Hazfi Cup match against Kargar Boneh Gaz Bushehr as a substitute for Mehdi Taremi.
 He made his professional debut for the club in 1–0 loss against Saipa on 21 October 2004.
 He made five appearances in total for Persepolis in the 2014–2015 season.
 In 2015, while playing for the Persepolis youth team, Zahedi received a two-year suspension after failing a doping test.